jwb4335/corporate_finance_and_reality/README.md

 There are two user-written functions, winsor.py and stacked_bar.py, located in the subfolder Functions, which are needed to produce the results.

 Lastly, results for Table A8.I were produced using Stata Version 16.
 See "Code/Lintner_Regressions.txt" for details.

+The data used to produce the results in the paper is nearly all proprietary, so is thus not included.